sarahcolbert/sibling_roh_analysis/README.md

 ${code_dir}0-checks.bash phenotypes
 ```

 Steps 4 and 5 are included as sanity checks for derived siblings.
-Some cohorts which are confident in their derived pedigrees may wish to run through skipping these steps which can be done as follows:
+Some cohorts which are confident in their derived pedigrees may wish to run through skipping these steps as they can take a longer amount of time compared to the other checks (for example, in a sample of ~5500 individuals, these steps took ~15 mins of CPU time).
+To skip these steps you can use the code:

 ```
 ${code_dir}0-checks.bash skipsib